 How to Write an Advertorial That Works

-Five Tips For Advertorial Success
+5 Tips For Advertorial Success

-Research The Context
+Research the Context

-Use Photographs and Illustrations Wisely
+Use Photographs and Illustrations Sparingly

 Some advertorials overuse photos or diagrams, leaving little room for the copy.
 This is a wasted opportunity to intertwine more of the story about your product.
 Use visual content judiciously and intelligently.
 Only use the visuals if they help sell the idea and move the story forward.
 Look at a newspaper article or magazine feature as a frame of reference.
 With too many images, the words don't have the power to build a story and complete the sale.